 Asana is a great option for business owners who want to streamline their process by using a number of enhanced features.
 You may not need all the bells and whistles of this platform, but you can make it as sophisticated or simple as you’d like.
 Here are some of the Asana features their users love most.

 Automate routine work: When working on a project, do you have a list of tasks that becomes pretty repetitive?
 If so, Asana gives you the opportunity to automate these lists, rules, and tasks for easier collaboration.
-Keep in mind that Asana doesn’t have as many features as a CRM like Honeybook, which I highly recommend, but you can dip your toes into automation with Asana.
+Keep in mind that Asana doesn’t have as many features as a CRM like Dubsado, which I highly recommend, but you can dip your toes into automation with Asana.